USS Witter: The Mariana Islands and Okinawa

 On 28 February 1945, Witter stood out of Seeadler Harbor, bound for the Central Pacific.
 Steaming first to Ulithi, where she joined a convoy headed for the Marianas, the warship arrived at Guam on 7 March.
 After three days of patrols around Guam and Saipan, she departed the Marianas to return to Ulithi to prepare for the invasion of Okinawa.
 The destroyer escort entered the lagoon at Ulithi on the 11th and spent the next 10 days patrolling the anchorage and its entrances.
 On 21 March, she stood out of Ulithi with Task Force 54 (TF 54), bound for the Ryukyu Islands and the last great amphibious operation of World War II.
-On the 25 March she rendezvoused with a minesweeping unit about six miles south of Okinawa and began screening it as well as the heavy units of Admiral Oldendorf's TF 54 bombardment group, while both performed their preliminary functions.
+On 25 March she rendezvoused with a minesweeping unit about six miles south of Okinawa and began screening it as well as the heavy units of Admiral Oldendorf's TF 54 bombardment group, while both performed their preliminary functions.

 For the next 12 days, Witter performed her anti-submarine screening duties for various units of the fleet off Okinawa.
 Though subjected to intermittent air attack and forced to witness several kamikaze and Shinyo motorboat suicide attacks, she escaped unscathed until 6 April.
 Her primary duty throughout the period remained anti-submarine patrols at various points around the island of Okinawa.
 During that time, she made several sonar contacts but made no depth charge attacks.